daneroo/nx-audiobook/README.md

 ## Durations

 It turns out that the duration of an audio file (.mp3,.m4b,..) is evaluated the same by music-metadata and ffprobe.
-Further Audible lookup rounds the duration to the nearest minute.
+Further, Audible lookup rounds the duration to the nearest minute.

 ## References